fyrkov/refcards/AWS/IAM.md

     ]
 }
 ```
-*Inline* policy is a policy attached directly to a user.
+*Inline* policy is a policy attached directly to a user or a role.

 Access keys.
 Access keys are used to set up a CLI access or an access via SDK.